A simple menu idea and a good marketing lesson from a local restaurant.

 Emphasising the source of the ingredients taps into present day customers’ concern for provenance.
 In turn, the 25 miles radius fits with popular sustainability messages, namely awareness for our carbon footprint.

 The decision to make this a one off event is the cherry on top of the cake – ‘scarcity’ makes goods more desirable.
-Products that are not easily available, or are available for a short period only, become more valuable for customers, as discussed in this video:
+Products that are not easily available, or are available for a short period only, become more valuable for customers, as discussed in this video (from minute 3.06):

 The name ’25for25’